 But if you got your degree from a non-EU country, it might be very hard to pass the recognition, language, and dental test.
 But it’s worth it, and you will have a great life in this amazing country.

-Do I need IELTS to immigrate to Denmark as a dentist?
+Do I need IELTS to immigrate and work in Denmark as a dentist?

 No, you do not need IELTS to immigrate to Denmark as a dentist.
 There is no mention of the IELTS in the recognition process by Danish officials.